Are you in a relationship with someone who has a victim mentality?

 If they are your friends or acquaintances, you can choose to distance yourself from them.
 But what if they are your family, spouse, or your colleagues, how do you deal with them if you see them so often?

-Before we get to this, let’s understand how to identify someone with a victim consciousness.
+Before we get to this, let’s understand how to identify someone who plays the victim or someone with a victim consciousness.

 How to Identify a Victim Mentality